 The bad condition of this road was why we had to change two tires in our rented car.
 Also, in such conditions even people who are unlikely to suffer from it get carsickness.
 Fortunately, the breathtaking views were slightly distracting our attention from nausea and improved passengers’ mood.

 THE TUNNEL AND FERRY TERMINAL

 At the end, there is a very narrow road that goes through a tunnel and leads to the Komani Lake Ferry terminal.
 Only one car fits inside.
 When you go out of the tunnel the ferry terminal is just right in front of you.
 It’s actually a small patch of land placed between the water and the rock wall.
 There is very little space and only a few cars can fit there.
 This causes of course a lot of chaos.
 That’s why it’s definitely better to get there ahead of time – especially if you aren’t going to Valbone and you want to leave your car in the parking lot to pick it up on the same day.

 HOW TO CROSS THE KOMANI LAKE?

-In general, we were very pleased with the service and quality of the service, but unfortunately we were disappointed by the price.
-After parking the car on the ferry, it turned out that the prices we found in internet were not valid anymore.
-Instead of EUR 40 / bus they wanted EUR 70 form us for the car.
+In general, we were very pleased with the service and quality of the service, but unfortunately, we were disappointed by the price.
+After parking the car on the ferry, it turned out that the prices we found on the internet were not valid anymore.
+Instead of EUR 40, they wanted EUR 70 from us for the car.
 Despite our dissatisfaction and bargaining in search of a compromise, the crew was adamant about the price.
 They even suggested in a very friendly way that if we don’t want to pay we should leave the ferry.
-Of course they knew that we had no choice but to go with them.
-However, at the end they gave us a little discount.
-Additionally you had also to pay a small fee per person (5EUR).
+Of course, they knew that we had no choice but to go with them.
+In the end, they gave us a little discount.
+Additionally, you had also to pay a small fee per person (5EUR).